garymueller/ESP-131GPIO/README.md

 [Arduino 1.31](https://github.com/forkineye/E131)

-# Software / Library Installation
+# Software Installation

 Download and install the above build environments and libraries.
 The build environments can be installed by downloading and installing the appropriate software.
 The libraries can be installed through the ide with manage libraries.

-# Installing
+# Firmware Installion
 1. I initially installed the windows CH340 drivers so that it would recognize the arduino chipset.
 1. The Wemos requires you to jump pins D3 and GND to start the board into programming mode.
 1. Plug the arduino into your computers USB.